wehrwein-research/border-legibility/MODEL/contrastive/mix/README.md

 This uses the SiameseDecider model defined in`model.py`, the hyper parameters defined in`config.json`, and random images from our dataset to train and log results via wandb and pytorch lightning.

 The results of the training are saved in `./weights` with the name defined in `config.json`.
+Make sure to set up the correct file path in `config.json`.

 If you want to train but disable logging, do:
 `python train.py config.json no`